 Orange Daylily Care

-For the best results, try to plant your orange daylily in the spring or fall.
 Adding some compost to the soil at the time of planting is recommended, but these hardy flowers are tolerant of many soil conditions.
 Be sure to plant them in full sun for the most blooms.

 Temperature and Humidity

-Because these plants are not picky when it comes to soil type, they don’t require much fertilization unless you have very poor soil.
+Because these plants are not picky when it comes to soil type, they don’t require fertilization unless you have very poor soil.
 If you do have poor soil, use a balanced fertilizer in the spring.
 For the amount to use, follow the product label instructions.

-- Wait until your daylily is done blooming.
+- Wait until your daylily is done blooming for the season.

 - Using sharp garden snips or a spade, divide the entire plant into two or more sections.